Low-Energy Electron Diffraction With Energy Invariant Carrier Wave Wavenumber Modulated by Exchange-Correlation Interaction: Elastic electron-atom scattering phase shifts

-The difference between wavenumbers $q$ and $\surd E$ expresses the XC modulation of the carrier wave (atomic Rydberg units). $\kappa(\kappa+1)$ equals $ l(l+1)$ for both spins, and the eigenvectors are $rj_l(qr)$ and $ry_l(qr)$ with spherical Bessel functions $j_l$ and $y_l$.
+The difference between wavenumbers $q$ and $k=\surd E$ constitutes the XC modulation of the carrier wave. $\kappa(\kappa+1)$ equals $ l(l+1)$ for both spins, and the eigenvectors are $rj_l(qr)$ and $ry_l(qr)$ with spherical Bessel functions $j_l$ and $y_l$.
 The signal electron in the interstice is expressed in terms of scattering phase shifts $\delta_\kappa$,

-$C=$ const. $\kappa$ takes a single subscript $-1$ for orbital $l=0$ and otherwise two subscripts, $-l-1$ and $l$, for orbitals $l \ge 1$.
-The phase shifts $\delta_\kappa$ are determined by equating logaritmic derivatives belonging to wave functions inside and outside MT radius $R$.
+$C=$ const. $\kappa$ takes a single subscript $-1$ for orbital $l=0$ and two subscripts, $-l-1$ and $l$, for orbitals $l \ge 1$.
+The phase shifts $\delta_\kappa$ are determined by equating logarithmic derivatives belonging to $u_{1\kappa}$ inside and outside MT radius $R$; $u_{2\kappa}$ of relative magnitude $c^{-1}$ is neglected.
 With prime for differentiation with respect to $r$, phase shifts are obtained from

-The phase shift spin states define two sets of scattering amplitudes, $q^{-1} e^{i \delta_{-l-1}} \sin{\delta_{-l-1}}$ and $q^{-1} e^{i \delta_{l}} \sin{\delta_{l}}$, of spin $ \textstyle{\frac{1}{2}}$ and $-\textstyle{\frac{1}{2}}$, respectively.
-In the LEEDFIT code \cite{Mor20} these quantities are composed to Schrödinger scattering amplitudes with relative orbital factors $l+1$ and $l$.
-LEEDFIT optimizes atomic positons in the structure by performing electron diffraction, producing theoretical spectra, and controlling their agreement with experiment by means of relability factor minimization.\cite{Pen80} Phase shifts $\delta_\kappa$ are iteratively applied in internal loops on atomic position variation; new positions require new phase shifts.
-At the same time $\delta_\kappa$'s participate in external theoretical variations on overlap parameters $S_i$ and self-energy factor $f_\mathrm{XC}$.
-An EEAS code for $\delta_\kappa$ is incorporated as a kernel in LEEDFIT.

-Table I is a quality mark on the present work.
-Four recently determined LEED structures are reinvestigated, and we conclude that full utilization of $2 N_\mathrm{ieq}$ degrees of freedom in the KKR overlap MT atom model give rise to significantly improved reliability factors relative to earlier Mattheiss KKR recipes.
-Secondly, a gratifying observation from the LEED studies in Table I is that the factor $f_\mathrm{XC}$ on XC interaction equals unity.
-We conclude that Sernelius's self-energy data are perfectly valid for LEED -- provided electron surface barrier transmission is closely unity between target crystal and electron recorder in vacuum.
-Thirdly, we find from the aforemenioned structures that an initially supposed set of atomic overlap parameters $S_i$ is replaceable by a single structural parameter $S$.
-In Table I $S$ takes values in the span $0.3-0.4$.

-In summary, our report introduces new EEAS concepts in LEED: target wave guide, carrier wave, and modulation by self-energy.
-We show that the carrier potential is identical to the electron scattering potential in TEM and therefore Coulombic and energy invariant.
-The conequence is that the carrier potential and the XC potential are decoupled, having none and active energy dependence, respectively.
-In the interstice the total potential has XC energy profile, observed as wavenumber modulation on the carrier potential and wave.
-This verifies the similar scattering pictures of EEAS in crystal and electromagnetic beam transmission in atmosphere.